eight04/db-to-cloud/README.md

 To use this library, add following properties to the document:

 * `_id` - a unique ID.
 Two objects are treated as the same document when they have the same ID.
 This is usually a UUID.
+The ID should be a valid filename.
 * `_rev` - a revision tag.
 If two objects have the same `_id` but different `_rev`, the cloud need to decide which should be kept and saved.
 For a simple use case, you can use a timestamp as the revision tag and always keep the latest object.

 These properties should be a primitive value i.e. string or number.